Activate activities within an ad-hoc sub-process

 Get process instance statistics by version

 Get statistics about process instances, grouped by version for a given process definition.
+The process definition ID must be provided as a required field in the request body filter.

 Get message subscription statistics